pre-srfi/time-objects/TimeObjects.md

 This SRFI is meant to replace SRFI 174, Timestamps, by providing for other time representations than just UTC.
-It is a small subset of SRFI 19, Time Datatypes and Procedures.
+It is a small subset of SRFI 19, Time Datatypes and Procedures plus a few additional procedures.

 ## Specification

-These procedures, except for those in the section **Conversions**, have the same semantics as the
+These procedures, except as noted below, have the same semantics as the
 [SRFI 19](https://srfi.schemers.org/srfi-19/srfi-19.html)
 procedures with the same names.